willbaker29/Printer/README.md

 It probably wont do anything until you home the axis, and then bed mesh will need to be performed

+gcode file included which should print out of the box

+remember to heat the hot end up to 190-220 before you try feeding filament into it.

+It probably wont do anything until you home the axis, and then bed mesh will need to be performed

 Todo: